 - Deploy and support – Once the team launches the product for its customers, they will watch the user behaviors, use the analytics to spot necessary improvements and updates.
 In fact, it is the main benefit of custom-built software to have the possibility of scaling and advancing due to the appearing needs.

-As we discovered what is custom software development process, it is time to find out the timelines required for the software delivery.
+As we discovered what is custom software development process, and the good practices to follow, it is time to find out the timelines required for the software delivery.

 HOW LONG DOES IT TAKE TO BUILD CUSTOM SOFTWARE